 A Brief History of ... (something about Vancouver)

 Write a research paper, or film a short scripted video (see if you can get your family to help!), or create something else (a website perhaps?).
-Think about the places you love in Vancouver, or those who have been on these lands since time-immemorial, or the events that have shaped the evolution of our city (check out the video (link back to front page) again if you are stuck).
+Think about the places you love in Vancouver, or those who have been on these lands since time-immemorial, or the events that have shaped the evolution of our city (check out our video, for ideas if you are stuck).

 Remember when we learned that everything in the City is a choice?
 What choices went into your favourite places?
 What choices happened after big events?
 And has everyone always been able to share their voice and contribute to the City?